kingcody/deis/client/README.rst

 Deis Client
 ===========
-The Deis client is a Python CLI that issues API calls to a private Deis controller, providing a Heroku-inspired PaaS workflow.
+The Deis client is a Python2 CLI that issues API calls to a private Deis controller, providing a Heroku-inspired PaaS workflow.

 .. image:: https://badge.fury.io/py/deis.png